 Once upon a time an ankle sprain threatened to stop the mas.
 But, in the wise words of many a masquerader, “mas must play!”

 Grenada Carnival, better known as Spicemas, is the best time of the year.
-Held in August, Spicemas is ultimate celebration of our people and our culture.
+Held in August, Spicemas is the ultimate celebration of our people and our culture.
 Grenadian J’ouvert is renowned throughout the carnival world.
 Monday Night Mas is another element of the carnival product that sets Spicemas apart, but for me, the best part of my carnival is Pretty Mas.

 So why Pretty Mas?